Lavangi Mirchi

-Lavangi Mirchi is an Indian Marathi language drama series which is airing on Zee Marathi.
+Lavangi Mirchi is an Indian Marathi language TV series which aired on Zee Marathi.
+It premiered from 13 February 2023 along with Yashoda – Goshta Shyamchya Aaichi in the afternoon slot under the segment Aapli Dupar, Zee Marathi Dupar.
 It starred Shivani Baokar and Tanmay Jakka in lead roles.
 It is produced under the banner of Ruchi Films.
-It premiered from 13 February 2023.
 It is an official remake of Telugu TV series Radhamma Kuthuru.

 Plot

 An inspirational journey of Asmi, a strong and independent girl, who looks the devil in the eye and rises to meet every challenge to protect her family and her loved ones.